-Selection of an Appropriate Project Approach This Spiral model is a combination of iterative development process model and sequential linear development model i.e., the waterfall model with a very high emphasis on risk analysis.
+Software Project Management This Spiral model is a combination of iterative development process model and sequential linear development model i.e., the waterfall model with a very high emphasis on risk analysis.
 It allows incremental releases of the product or incremental refinement through each iteration around the spiral.

-The risk-driven feature of the spiral model allows it to accommodate any mixture of a specification-oriented, prototype-oriented, simulationoriented, or another type of approach.
+The risk-driven feature of the spiral model allows it to accommodate any mixture of a specification-oriented, prototype-oriented, simulation-oriented, or another type of approach.
 An essential element of the model is that each period of the spiral is completed by a review that includes all the products developed during that cycle, including plans for the next cycle.
 The spiral model works for development as well as enhancement projects.